awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 If you are registering targets by instance ID, you can use your load balancer with an Auto Scaling group\.
 After you attach a target group to an Auto Scaling group, Auto Scaling registers your targets with the target group for you when it launches them\.
 For more information, see [Attaching a load balancer to your Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/attach-load-balancer-asg.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 **Requirements**
-+ You cannot register instances by instance ID if they have the following instance types: C1, CC1, CC2, CG1, CG2, CR1, G1, G2, HI1, HS1, M1, M2, M3, and T1\.
-You can register instances of these types by IP address\.
++ You cannot register instances by instance ID if they use one of the following instance types: C1, CC1, CC2, CG1, CG2, CR1, G1, G2, HI1, HS1, M1, M2, M3, or T1\.
 + You cannot register instances by instance ID if they are in a VPC that is peered to the load balancer VPC\.
 You can register these instances by IP address\.
 + If you register a target by IP address and the IP address is in the same VPC as the load balancer, the load balancer verifies that it is from a subnet that it can reach\.
++ For UDP and TCP\_UDP target groups, do not register instances by IP address if they reside outside of the load balancer VPC or if they use one of the following instance types: C1, CC1, CC2, CG1, CG2, CR1, G1, G2, HI1, HS1, M1, M2, M3, or T1\.
+Targets that reside outside the load balancer VPC or use an unsupported instance type might be able to receive traffic from the load balancer but then be unable to respond\.

 ## Target group attributes<a name="target-group-attributes"></a>